pantheon-systems/documentation/source/content/support.md

 ### Is there a support number we can call?
 If so, is this service available for every package?

-Diamond and Platinum customers can access Pantheon On-Call, which has an emergency 800-number.
+Diamond and Platinum customers have access to Pantheon On-Call, which has an emergency 800-number to page an on-call engineer.
 For more details, [contact sales](https://pantheon.io/contact-us).

 ### If we open a ticket, do you provide 24/7 support for outages, or are there time restrictions?